Learning at Home

 What if I am struggling to access the online resources or I am stuck with my work?

-In addition to the range of ‘how to’ guides found on the Learning at Home web site we have added to the Class Teams ‘channels’ where your child can chat with their teachers asking for support and help.
+In addition to the range of ‘how to’ guides found on the Learning at Home website we have added to the Class Teams ‘channels’ where your child can chat with their teachers asking for support and help.
 I have produced an extended version of the Headteacher’s Blog that deals with the approach that we are taking and hopefully will answer many of your questions.
-Please take the time to watch the advice in my video blog that we are giving at this time.
+Please take the time to watch the advice in the video blog that we are giving at this time.

 What devices can I use to access the home learning from?

 If you have devices at home then you can use Office 365 Microsoft Teams on a Windows PC, an Apple device and Android devices.
 Children will be able to join calls from laptops, tablets or smartphones, through the app.
 However, we would suggest that the device that your child uses has a screen that is large enough for them to easily watch the teacher’s presentation or electronic whiteboard notes.